How does Green Your Scene work?

 Is there a deadline for registering a Green Your Scene team?

-Green Your Scene registrations will open on Monday 8 February 2021 and will be open for a month, closing on Friday 15 March 2021.
+Green Your Scene registrations open in February each year and are open for a month.
 Registering at the start of the year means your team has time to complete the actions across the year and take advantage of training and support available from the Sustainability Office.
 If you miss the registration period and would still like to get started with Green Your Scene, contact the Sustainability Office to discuss your options.

 Is there a deadline for completing the Activity Report?